grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/02 Performance Insights.md

   - Large numbers of requests in a single request batch.
 Requests made in a request batch are parallelized up to the default or defined limits.
   - Large amounts of data are returned in responses, resulting in high memory utilization.
   - When the memory of the load generator reaches near total consumption, the garbage-collection efforts of the load generator can increase CPU utilization.
-  - A JavaScript exception is being thrown early in VU execution.
-This results in an endless restart loop until all CPU cycles are consumed.
+  - A JavaScript exception is being thrown early in VU execution, resulting in an endless restart loop until all CPU cycles are consumed.
 - **Recommendations**:
   - Increase sleep times where appropriate.
   - Increase the number of VUs to produce less RPS per VU (thus the same total load)-